 - In the event of a minor accident at school, immediate appropriate action is taken.
 An entry is made in one of the accident books.
 These are kept with the first aid kits in the school first aid bay.
-The member of staff dealing with the injury initials each entry.
+The member of staff dealing with the accident or illness initials each entry.
 A slip is sent home with the pupil informing parents.
 Master copies of these slips and the pages for the accident book are available from the office. - In more serious incidents, including head bumps, or when children are too unwell to stay in school, emergency telephone contact numbers are used.
-If a parent cannot collect a child from school, the school will supervise as appropriate. - It is the parents' responsibility to inform the school of any emergency number changes. - If the school is concerned about the health or medical well-being of a child then the parents are informed.
-A referral may be made to the school nurse to support the parents and the parents informed of this. - Where anyone on the school site (pupil or adult) sustains an injury, which may have Health and Safety implications a separate Accident Report should be completed by the school administrator. - Club leaders are provided with emergency contact details of parents/carers so that a phone call can be made after office hours if needed.
+If a parent cannot collect a child from school the school will supervise as appropriate. - It is the parents' responsibility to inform the school of any emergency number changes. - The school nurse and other medical professionals carry out various medical checks and inspections during a child's time in school.
+If it is considered appropriate for parents to attend any of these medical inspections, they will be invited by the health

+- professional concerned.
+Appointments with the school nurse can be arranged through the Head Teacher/ Medical Lead. - If the school is concerned about the health or medical well-being of a child, then the parents are informed.
+A referral may be made to the school nurse to support the parents and the parents informed of this. - Where anyone on the school site (pupil or adult) sustains an injury, which may have Health and Safety implications a separate Accident Report should be completed by the school secretary.